 Greg Wappett and Eric Major are the Director and Senior associate, respectively, of Provident Healthcare Providers, LLC.

-According to these two, before considering selling your private practice, there are 3 things you need to evaluate:
+According to these two, before considering selling your physical therapy practice, there are 3 things you need to evaluate:

 - Size of your operation